therenegar/launch/README.md

 > Note this feature is not available with an EGA display adapter.

 **Font Sources**
+- Launch!
+Sans was custom drawn by me, for Launch!
 - ISO is extracted from IBM PC-DOS 5.02 ISO.CPI
 - DOS-J is extracted from IBM PC-DOS for DOS/V
 - DOS-V is extracted from Microsoft MS-DOS/V